viichain/vii-core/docs/software/commands.md

   checkpoint from a history archive.
 * **run**: Runs vii-core service.
 * **sec-to-pub**:  Reads a secret key on standard input and outputs the corresponding public key.
-Both keys are in Stellar's standard base-32 ASCII format.
+Both keys are in VII's standard base-32 ASCII format.
 * **sign-transaction <FILE-NAME>**:  Add a digital signature to a transaction envelope stored in binary format in <FILE-NAME>, and send the result to